 Wild West Whiskey Sour

-A combo of reclaimed wood, cowhide upholstered stools, vintage decor elements, and timeless light fixtures makes this contemporary Wild West basement bar a total showstopper.
-While the wood elements keep the space feeling warm and rustic, the infusion of modern details like a bright white Catalina tile backsplash and a bar with a sleek silhouette make it feel oh-so-stylish and fresh.
+A combo of natural elements such as reclaimed wood, cowhide upholstered stools, vintage decor elements, and blown glass pendants makes this contemporary Wild West basement bar a total showstopper.
+While the wood open shelving and post and beam elements keep the space feeling warm and rustic, the infusion of modern details like a bright white Catalina tile backsplash and a bar with a sleek silhouette make it feel oh-so-stylish and fresh.
 Pour yourself a whiskey sour and giddy ‘up – your weekend adventures await.

 Bloody Mary Basketball

 This basement sports bar with a bright white subway tile backsplash overlooks the adjoining sport court game room via an oversized interior window, allowing both parents and kids to enjoy early morning basketball practice.
 (Interior Design by Carla Bast | Carla Bast Design)

 When you have kids, Saturday mornings are almost exclusively dedicated to sports (or at least practices).
 So, why not embrace the hoopla and enjoy it with a bloody mary in hand?
 This basement bar is simple and straightforward. wavy modern white subway style tiles reflect the natural light, while floating wood shelves offer a stylish and modern way to display drinking glass essentials.

 With ample seating and plenty of counter space to lay out a build-your-own-bloody bar, it’s the perfect place to start the morning.
 Plus, the side small space with a full-window view into the adjoining sports court makes it possible for both the kids and parents to enjoy the basketball drills.
 It’s a total win-win.